 Elmo Calls is based on a very similar set of concepts, but features the beloved furry monster Elmo from Sesame Street, which actually has been endorsed by the AAP.
 The Elmo Calls app has been revamped to make it easier to replay calls your child likes and for you to schedule calls at certain times (with more types of calls available upon purchase of call packs.)

-You can download Elmo Calls for free from Google Play, and for $1.99 on iTunes.
+You can download Elmo Calls for free from Google Play, and for $1.99 on the iOS App Store.
 Elmo Calls also offers several additional packs for purchase, ranging from 99 cents to $6.99 per item.

 Baby Phone is a musical take on the same concept as the other phone apps listed above, with nursery rhymes, animal sounds and other sound effects, lullabies, and songs.
 You can also add your own pictures and music, and record your baby or yourself singing.